-The only way to improve a brownie?
+The only way to improve a brownie recipe?
 Add peanut butter.

 You can never have enough recipes that combine chocolate and peanut butter!
 The richness of these fudgy brownies is the perfect match for creamy peanut butter.

-These brownies have the crackly tops I love in a classic Bakery Style Brownie along with the beautiful swirls of peanut butter.
+These brownies have the crackly tops I love in a classic Brownie recipe along with the beautiful swirls of peanut butter.
 The slight saltiness of the peanut butter adds the perfect balance to the sweet chocolate.